I Heard It Through the Grapevine: Motown recordings

-Miracles
+The Miracles

-The first known recording is with the Miracles on August 6, 1966, though there may also have been a recording with the Isley Brothers, or at least Whitfield intended to record it with them; however, a track has not turned up – some Motown historians believe that a session may have been scheduled but cancelled.
+The first known recording is with The Miracles on August 6, 1966, though there may also have been a recording with the Isley Brothers, or at least Whitfield intended to record it with them; however, a track has not turned up – some Motown historians believe that a session may have been scheduled but cancelled.
 The Miracles' version was not released as a single due to Berry Gordy's veto during Motown's weekly quality control meetings.
 Gordy advised Whitfield and Strong to create a stronger single.
 The Miracles version later appeared on their 1968 Special Occasion album, and a slightly different take, possibly from the same session but unreleased, appeared on the 1998 compilation album, Motown Sings Motown Treasures.

 Marvin Gaye

-Marvin Gaye's version is the second known recording.
+Marvin Gaye's version, released on his 1968 album In the Groove, is the second known recording.
 Whitfield recorded the song with Gaye over five sessions, the first on February 3, 1967, and the last on April 10, 1967.
 Recordings of this version took more than a month due to Whitfield overdubbing Gaye's vocals with that of the Andantes' background vocals, mixing in several tracks featuring the Funk Brothers on the rhythm track, and adding the string section from the Detroit Symphony Orchestra with an arrangement by Paul Riser.

 The session featuring Gaye led to an argument between the producer and singer.
 Whitfield wanted Gaye to perform the song in a higher key than his normal range, a move that had worked on David Ruffin during the recording of the Temptations' hit, "Ain't Too Proud to Beg".
-The mixture of Gaye's raspy vocals and the Andantes' sweeter harmonies made Whitfield confident that he had a hit; however, despite approval from Motown's Quality Control Department, Gordy blocked the release.
+According to Gerald Posner, Whitfield was confident that he had a hit; however, despite approval from Motown's Quality Control Department, Gordy blocked the release.